AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 One should start by reading about us - we have lots of information publicly available about what we do and how we think.
-This should be understood in order for the next steps.
+This should be understood in order to do the next steps well.

 The cover letter